Cala Luna Boutique Hotel & Villas

 Sonia Bungaroo (Staff)

-A really intimate way to experience Tamarindo, a little further away from the main chaos of the surftown's epicenter, this hotel offers all of the excitement of one of Costa Rica's most popular beach destinations, but with a real oasis feel, to make sure you can really enjoy the balance between relaxation and surf-beach fun.
+A really intimate way to experience Tamarindo, a little further away from the main chaos of the surftown's epicentre, this hotel offers all of the excitement of one of Costa Rica's most popular beach destinations, but with a real oasis feel, to make sure you can really enjoy the balance between relaxation and surf-beach fun.
 The rooms offer an interesting bohemian styling, all complete with bathtubs, and furnished mostly using recycled wood recovered from the ocean and the surrounding forest.
 Their main restaurant is a real Italian inspired delight - with touches of Costa Rican and Caribbean influences, using the local produce and ample fish available on the Pacific Coast to create some really special dishes.
 The Casetta restaurant offers live music every Friday and a Sparkling night, where all guests can enjoy complimentary bubbles whilst soaking up the care-free, fun-loving atmosphere this hotel represents.
 This vision is demonstrated in their extensive list of complimentary and reasonably priced activities on offer daily, as well as the flexible service when it comes to arranging this - they are really eager to make sure you are able to do the activity you had in mind, even if it sometimes doesnt work with their schedule.
 A great place to enjoy a more stylish stay in Tamarindo.

 Dominic Atterton (Staff)